What Does Racial Justice Look Like in an Interracial Relationship?

 "Everyone has to take it upon themselves to do their own research," Blake said.
 "White people, especially, have to do that heavy lifting to be accountable."

 He credits Mumbi with helping him discover the subtleties of achieving racial justice.
-The country's current moment of reckoning has also helped him delve deeper into his white identity as loved ones reach out to him for advice on how to be a better ally and how to support movements for change.
+The country's current moment of reckoning has also helped him delve deeper into his white identity as loved ones reach out to him for advice on how to support movements for change.